-Effective January 1, 2018, the San Diego County Water Authority has raised their fees on new water meters.
-The cost for a new residential water meter will increase by $83.
+Effective January 1, 2022, the San Diego County Water Authority will raise their fees on new water meters.
+The cost for a new residential water meter will increase by $12.00.
 Please call for more information.

 Click here to see our current charges, deposit, and fee schedule.

 The San Dieguito Water District is a member of the Water Agency Standards (WAS) Committee.
 For potable and recycled water construction specifications, standard drawings, and approved materials list, please visit the WAS website at www.sdwas.org.